Pranavd0828/LinkedIn-Messaging-with-Formatting-Option/FEATURE_SPEC_RICH_TEXT.md

 This feature introduces rich text formatting capabilities to the LinkedIn Messaging experience.
 By allowing users to emphasize text (Bold, Italic, Underline, Strikethrough), we aim to enhance the clarity, expressiveness, and professionalism of direct communication.

 ## 2. Problem Statement
-Current plain-text messaging limits a user's ability to:
+Current plain text messaging limits a user's ability to:
-*   Emphasize critical points in professional discussions (e.g., dates, key terms).
+*   Emphasize critical points in professional discussions (e.g. dates, key terms).
 *   Structure longer messages effectively.
 *   Convey nuance that requires visual distinction.